22 Best Things to do in Niagara Falls, New York, in the Winter

 Niagara Falls Observation Tower

 Visit the observation deck (weather permitting, so check ahead).
-During the winter season, admission is free.
-If the weather is below freezing, the water in the river and Falls become an ice sculpture.
+If the weather is below freezing, the water in the river and the Falls becomes an ice sculpture.

 The Falls at Night

 Niagara Falls at night in winter is still lit up.
 The illumination display showcases vibrant colors and motion found in nature.
-The five-minute lighting display repeats at each half hour and displays Niagara Falls in a different light.
+The five-minute lighting display repeats every half hour, showcasing Niagara Falls in a different light.
 Hours vary based on daylight hours.

 Fireworks at the Falls

-The Niagara Falls fireworks can be viewed at Niagara Falls State Park, near Prospect Point.
+View the fireworks at Niagara Falls State Park, near Prospect Point.
 All fireworks displays are subject to weather conditions.
 The fireworks schedule is more limited during the winter.

 Ice Skating

 Ice skating is also a great way to stay active and bond with one another, making it perfect for family trips.
-Moreover, Niagara Falls is the perfect destination for families looking to have fun and make memories together.
-Ice skating is one of Niagara Falls’s many activities, allowing families to stay active and bond with one another.
+Moreover, Niagara Falls is the ideal destination for families seeking to create lasting memories together.
+Ice skating is one of the many activities available in Niagara Falls, allowing families to stay active and bond.

-• Hyde Park Ice Pavilion: Built in 1970 and recently renovated, this Niagara Falls indoor ice arena is perfect regardless of the temperature.
+• Hyde Park Ice Pavilion: Built in 1970 and recently renovated, this indoor ice arena in Niagara Falls is perfect for skating regardless of the temperature.

-• DeVeaux Woods State Park: This New York state park offers free ice skating but is strictly weather-dependent since it’s outside.
+• DeVeaux Woods State Park: This New York state park offers free ice skating, but it’s strictly weather-dependent, as it’s an outdoor activity.
 A path leads across the Niagara Scenic Parkway to Whirlpool State Park, with access to the Niagara gorge trail system.

-• Reservoir State Park: Free ice skating at an outdoor rink is weather-permitting, and you must provide your own ice skates.
+• Reservoir State Park: Enjoy free ice skating at an outdoor rink, weather permitting.
+Please note that you must provide your own ice ates.
 Please call (716) 284-5778 for the status of the rinks.

-• Dwyer Arena: Located in Lewiston, this rink only occasionally has public skating times.
-Make sure to check the website to make sure you can free skate!
+• Dwyer Arena, in Lewiston, offers public skating sessions on a limited schedule.
+Please check the website to ensure you can free skate.

 Niagara Falls State Park in New York is a winter wonderland.
 Located on the banks of the Niagara River, the park offers breathtaking views of the iconic Niagara Falls.
 The park is blanketed in snow during winter, making it the perfect spot for a wintry getaway.
 The state park features 400 acres of snow, and your snowman will have the best view in the country.